RimuEirnarn/sqlite_database/Features.md

 value = 0 # You can use almost anything.
 ```

-For table and database, you can create any dummy database but here's one (assuming you have paste above snippet):
+For table and database, you can create any dummy database but here's one (assuming you have pasted the above snippet):

 ```python
 from sqlite_database import Database, integer, text